11 Ways People Test Your Emotional Resilience Without You Noticing

 How do boundary pushers test emotional resilience without force?

 Boundary pushers gradually test your emotional resilience by making urgent demands.
-Your perception changes from one of choice to one of responsibility, leading to guilt.
+Your perception shifts from choice to responsibility, leading to guilt.
 You are emotionally conflicted between approval and the desire to prevent discomfort.

 How does people-pleasing test your emotional resilience?

 When acceptance becomes a prerequisite for peace of mind, people put your emotional fortitude to the test.
-You view disagreement as a threat and accord as safety, which causes you to desert yourself emotionally.
+You view disagreement as a threat and accord as a source of safety, which causes you to desert yourself emotionally.
 Over time, you stop listening to yourself, which leads to resentment.

 Why does being ignored test your emotional resilience so deeply?